justintimber949/notepreclinic/content/qwerty.md

 ---
-title: This is a private note
+title: This is a sacret note
-draft: false
+draft: true
 ---
 > [!warning]
 > # IMPORTANT NOTICE